RustyBridge/Minikube-Project/README.md

 ## **Minikube Project**

-A project where I aimed to deploy a web application (frontend - backend/API - DB) in Minikube to gain applied knowledge and experiment with stateful workloads in K8s.
+A project where I aimed to deploy an application (frontend - backend/API - DB) in Minikube to gain applied knowledge and experiment with stateful workloads in K8s.

 ### **Architecture diagram:**